-The sponsor and the depositor determined the nature, extent and timing of the reviews.
+Portions of the reviews described below were performed with the assistance of third parties engaged by the sponsor and the depositor.
+The sponsor and the depositor determined the nature, extent and timing of the reviews and the sufficiency of the assistance provided by the third parties for purposes of its reviews.
 The depositor has ultimate authority and control over, and assumes all responsibility for, the reviews and the findings and conclusions of the reviews.
 The depositor hereby attributes all findings and conclusions of such reviews to itself.